Mamta-685/21_days_SQL/days/miniProject.md

 ## Project Overview

 This mini-project focuses on using **SQL** to transform raw sales data for IDC Pizza into actionable business insights.
-The queries cover fundamentals like filtering and aggregation, as well as advanced topics like various joins and data cleaning.
+The queries cover fundamentals like filtering and aggregation, and joins.

 ---